 Talbot turns in 2nd straight shutout, Oilers blank Kings 2-0

-Edmonton Oilers' Matt Hendricks congratulates goaltender Cam Talbot after defeating the Los Angeles Kings during an NHL hockey game in Edmonton, Alberta, Monday, March 20, 2017. less Edmonton Oilers' Matt Hendricks congratulates goaltender Cam Talbot after defeating the Los Angeles Kings during an NHL hockey game in Edmonton, Alberta, Monday, March 20, 2017.
+Edmonton Oilers' Patrick Maroon celebrates a goal against the Los Angeles Kings during the first period of an NHL hockey game Monday, March 20, 2017, Edmonton, Alberta.
+Edmonton Oilers' Milan Lucic celebrates a goal against the Los Angeles Kings during the first period of an NHL hockey game Monday, March 20, 2017, Edmonton, Alberta.

 Add your comments below